betaflight/betaflight.com/docs/manufacturer/Manufacturer Design Guidelines.md

 FCs should implement at least one LED to indicate activity.
 The second is preferable, and the third optional.
 Having at least one LED is essential for users to help diagnose basic faults.
 More LEDs are beneficial to developers as we can build custom images to help diagnose user reported issues.

 Each LED should be connected to a GPIO line.
-Polarity of the output doesn not matter.
+Polarity of the output does not matter.

 | LED Number | Colour | Required   |
 | :--------- | :----- | :--------- |